Tim Ryan (Ohio politician): Elections

 After Jim Traficant was convicted on criminal charges in 2002, Ryan declared his candidacy for the 17th district.
 As the result of redistricting following the 2000 census, the 17th, which had long been based in Youngstown, had been pushed west and included much of Portage County and part of Akron.
 Before the redistricting, all of Akron had been part of the 14th district, represented by eight-term Democrat Tom Sawyer.
 The 14th had been eliminated in 2000; most of it was drawn into the 13th district of fellow Democrat Sherrod Brown, but Sawyer's home was drawn into the 17th.
 Ryan was initially seen as an underdog in a six-way Democratic primary that included Sawyer.

 In the 2002 Democratic primary, Ryan defeated Sawyer, who was seen as insufficiently labor-friendly in the newly drawn district.
-In the November 2002 general election, he faced Republican Insurance Commissioner Ann Womer Benjamin as well as Traficant, who ran as an independent from his prison cell.
+In the November 2002 general election, he faced Republican insurance commissioner Ann Womer Benjamin as well as Traficant, who ran as an independent from his prison cell.
 Ryan won with 51% of the vote to Benjamin's 37%.
 When he took office in January 2003, he was the youngest Democrat in the House, at 29 years of age.
 He was reelected to represent the 17th district five times, only once facing a contest nearly as close as his first.
 In 2010, he was held to 53% of the vote; Traficant, running as an independent, took 16%.

-Since redistricting in 2012, he has served five terms as the U.S. representative for the 13th district.
+From redistricting in 2012, until giving up to seat to run for the United States Senate he served five terms as the U.S. representative for the 13th district.